dotnet/csharplang/meetings/working-groups/extensions/extension-members-unified-proposal.md

 By default the receiver is passed to instance extension members by value, just like other parameters.
 However, an extension declaration receiver in parameter form can specify `ref`, `ref readonly` and `in`, as long as the receiver type is known to be a value type.

-If `ref` is specified, an instance member or one of its accessors can be declared `readonly`, which prevents it from mutating the receiver:
+If `ref` is specified, an instance member or its accessors can be declared `readonly`, which prevents it from mutating the receiver:

 ``` c#
 public static class Bits